concord-consortium/report-service/query-creator/README.md

     Default: 'concordqa-report-data'
 ```

-The environment variable values can be found on the production AWS account under `Cloud formation > Stacks` (for example, the `report-service-query-creator` stack can be used to obtain `JwtHmacSecret`, `OutputBucket`, `ReportServiceToken`, `ReportServiceUrl` values).
+The environment variable values can be found on the production AWS account under `Cloud formation > Stacks` (for example, the `report-service-query-creator` stack can be used to obtain `OutputBucket`, `ReportServiceToken`, `ReportServiceUrl` values).

 Build your application with the `sam build` command.